-: September 30, June 30,
+March 31, June 30,

-2014 2014
+2015 2014

-Refundable reclamation deposits \$ 12,331 \$ 11,747
+Refundable reclamation deposits \$ 13,945 \$ 11,747

-Reclamation deposits 802,467 764,493
+Reclamation deposits 1 - 764,493

-Total reclamation deposits \$ 814,798 \$ 776,240
+Total reclamation deposits \$ 13,945 \$ 776,240

-Reclamation deposits are required by the Arizona Department of Environmental Quality ("ADEQ") and the Arizona State Mine Inspector's office ("ASMI") for estimated reclamation and post-closure costs relating to the Company's Moss Mine.
-The reclamation deposits are represented by certificates of deposit ("CDs") held in the Company's name at a US-chartered commercial bank.
-The Company is entitled to the interest on the CDs, which is earned at a fixed annual rate of 0.6%, until maturity in 2018.
-The reclamation deposits cannot be withdrawn by the Company without the consents of ADEQ and ASMI.
+Reclamation deposits consist of cash deposited with the United States Department of the Interior, Bureau of Land Management and certain financial institutions as required by the Arizona Department of Environmental Quality ("ADEQ") and the Arizona State Mine Inspector's office ("ASMI") for estimated reclamation and post-closure costs relating to the Company's Moss Mine.

+1 With the consent of the ADEQ and the ASMI, the Company redeemed its reclamation deposits (US\$716,500) held by a US-chartered commercial bank during the nine months ended March 31, 2015.
+The Company subsequently purchased two surety bonds with Lexon Insurance Company to assure the reclamation obligation with both the ADEQ and the ASMI.

-(Unaudited - All dollar amounts expressed in Canadian dollars, unless otherwise noted)
+(Unaudited - All dollar amounts expressed in Canadian dollars unless otherwise noted)